Sauna: Continuous fire sauna

 A continuous fire stove, instead of stored heat, is a relatively recent invention.
 There is a firebox and a smokestack, and stones are placed in a compartment directly above the firebox.
 It takes a shorter time to heat than the heat-storage sauna, about one hour.
 A fire-heated sauna requires manual labor in the form of maintaining the fire during bathing; the fire can also be seen as a hazard.

 Fire-heated saunas are common in cottages, where the extra work of maintaining the fire is not a problem.

 Electric stove sauna

 The most common modern sauna types are those with electric stoves.
 The stones are heated up and kept on temperature using electric heating elements.
 There is a thermostat and a timer (typically with eight hours' maximum delay time, followed by one hour's continuous heating time) on the stove.
 This type of heating is generally used only in urban saunas.

-Far-infrared saunas

-Far-infrared saunas utilize infrared light to generate heat.
-Unlike traditional saunas that heat the body indirectly through the air or by conduction from heated surfaces, far-infrared saunas use infrared panels or other methods like a sauna blanket that emit far-infrared light, which is absorbed by the surface of the skin.
-The heat produced by far-infrared saunas is generally lower, making it more tolerable for people who cannot withstand the high temperatures of traditional saunas.
-Infrared heat penetrates more deeply into fat and the neuromuscular system resulting in a more vigorous sweat at lower temperature than traditional saunas.
-These effects are favorable for the neuromuscular system to recover from maximal endurance exercise.